CSAtNYU/code-of-conduct/README.md

 # Code of Conduct

+CSAtNYU is a student communication platform maintained by volunteers.
+It is in no way officially affiliated with New York University.

 ## Conduct

 - We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.